vfhwang/vcfh.work/_posts/2020-02-15-farewill-will.md

 <div class="no-screen"><img src="{{page.imagesurl}}couples-mapping.png"></div>
 </div>

-We discovered that there’s often an instigator in the relationship.
-Often this person has a look around the product themselves, makes a start and shows their partner their progress.
+We discovered that there’s usually an instigator in the relationship.
+Often this person has a look around the product themselves, makes a start and shows their partner.
 We reworked our journey to allow you to add your partner at any point, rather than just during onboarding.

 Whilst many couples did bits of the will individually, most sat down together to send their wills off for checking - often on the same device.
 From this we decided to allow whoever finishes their will first to pay for both wills.